GDevelopApp/GDevelop-documentation/docs/gdevelop5/events/functions/index.md

 For each parameter, you can enter:

   * The name, that will be used to access the parameter in the *events of the function*.
   * The type.
-The parameter can be objects, a number or a text.
-If you choose objects, you'll also be able to choose the type of object to receive.
+Parameters can be objects, numbers, texts, etc. [See the complete list of parameters](/gdevelop5/events/functions/#references-of-parameters).
   * A description, that will be shown in the window when configuring the action/condition or expression.

 For example, we can add a parameter, that would return the objects to be rotated: